pdfernhout/narrafirma/wordpress-plugin/README.md

 ## Installing the NarraFirma WordPress plugin

 The "narrafirma" directory contains a WordPress plugin php script (narrafirma.php) which uses WordPress as an application server for the NarraFirma JavaScript code.
-The NarraFirma application itself essentially runs in its own browser window and only uses the server to store data.
+The NarraFirma application itself essentially runs in its own browser window as a single-page application (SPA) and only uses the server to store data.
 Other than the NarraFirma admin page to create projects, there is no WordPress-specific integration of the NarraFirma application.

-Until the plugin build process is improved, installing a working WordPress plugin currently requires these manual steps:
+### Automatic build and installation

+The easiest way to build the WordPress plugin is under Linux of Mac using an npm command to create "distribution/narrafirma.zip".

+To do that, enter the following command on the command line in the NarraFirma project's top-level directory:

+        $ npm run build-wp

+You can then install the zip file in the usual way by uploading it to WordPress.

+Developers can also unzip the file directly in your WordPress plugins directory.
+Here is an example of unzipping the file for the Mac with assuming a "_www" Apache user:

+        $ cd [PathToWordPressInstall]/wordpress/wp-content/plugins

+        $ sudo -u _www unzip [PathToNarraFirmaProject]/distribution/narrafirma.zip

+If you are reinstalling the plugin, you may need to delete the "narrafirma" plugin directory from WordPress first before unzipping the new version.

+After installing the plugin, you can then follow the directions in the section below on activating the plugin and creating your first project.

+### Manual build and installation

+Alternatively, particularly under Windows which may not have command-line commands available used by build-wp like "cp", "rm", "mkdir" and such, installing a working WordPress plugin can be done with the following manual steps:

 1. ensure the TypeScript files are compiled with the output under WebContent/js,
 2. copy the WebContent directory to under the wordpress-plugin/narrafirma directory,